-This scholarship offers qualified students a varying amount of savings applied at the end of the 2nd, 4th, 6th, and 8th semesters of consecutive attendance.
-The scholarship amount is calculated by totaling tuition fees paid (grades 9-12) for A Beka Academy video homeschool courses, and is divided by four years for application to the student's tuition.
-A student is qualified to apply if he completed at least a full 12th grade enrollment through A Beka Academy (Scholarship Qualification Requirements, p.
+This scholarship offers qualified students a varying amount of savings applied up to four times (during the 2nd, 4th, 6th, and 8th semesters of attendance after approval).
+The scholarship amount is calculated by totaling tuition fees paid (grades 9-12) for A Beka Academy video homeschool courses and is divided by four years for application to the student's tuition.
+A student is qualified to apply if he completed at least a full 12th grade enrollment through A Beka Academy and will be enrolled at PCC within one year of high school graduation (Scholarship Qualification Requirements, p.
 24).
+This scholarship may not be combined with the One-Year-Free program.